About History Reclaimed

 is Hall Distinguished Professor of British History Emeritus at the University of Kansas; he was formerly a Fellow of Peterhouse, Cambridge, and of All Souls College, Oxford; and a Visiting Professor at the Committee on Social Thought of the University of Chicago.
 His best known books are English Society 1660-1832 and Thomas Paine: Britain, America, and France in the Age of Enlightenment and Revolution.

-is co-editor and contributing author of What Should Schools Teach: Disciplines, Subjects and the Pursuit of Truth
+is co-editor and contributing author of What Should Schools Teach: Disciplines, Subjects and the Pursuit of Truth; she is a member of the editorial advisory committee and a director of HR

 Marie Kawthar Daouda